anywhichway/hcx/README.md

 router.addEventListener("route",(event) => { // if you make this async, event.preventDefault() will not work
 	const {selector,targets} = event;
 	// event.preventDefault(); // call this if your event handler actually does the routing
-	// selector = css selector to get content based on route defition
+	// selector = css selector or perhaps a path to get content based on route definition
 	// targets = the DOM elements to update based on route definition ... some logic, perhaps to retrieve remote content });